CloudsDocker/cloudsdocker.github.io/source/_posts/2017-02-06-SSH-Cryptography.md

 ### Collision resistance
 - Collision resistance is a property of cryptographic hash functions: a hash function H is collision resistant if it is hard to find two inputs that hash to the same output; that is, two inputs a and b such that H(a) = H(b), and a ≠ b
-- Collision resistance doesn't mean that no collisions exist; simply that they are hard to find.
+- Collision resistance does not mean that no collisions exist; simply that they are hard to find.
 - Cryptographic hash functions are usually designed to be collision resistant.
 But many hash functions that were once thought to be collision resistant were later broken.
 MD5 and SHA-1 in particular both have published techniques more efficient than brute force for finding collisions.

 #### Rationale